Generation X: Tales for an Accelerated Culture: History

 Coupland was offered large sums of money to act as a marketing consultant for the Generation X age group, but he turned them down, notably refusing to create an advertisement for Gap.
 "Generation X" nonetheless became a marketing force, as the name and ideas were used to market products and services, such as the clothing store Generation Next and the 1995 Citroën car models called "La Generation X" as the XM.

 In 1994, before the publication of Microserfs, Coupland declared in Details magazine that Generation X was dead.
 He stated that the term had been co-opted as a marketing term, and that members of Generation X were relatively resistant to marketing ploys.

 The biting, ironic tone of the novel and its pop culture allusions helped bring about a new era of transgressive fiction, including the work of authors Irvine Welsh and Chuck Palahniuk.
 Still in use are the term Generation X and its many derivatives, such as Generation Y and Generation Z. Many critics linked the novel to the popularity of grunge and alternative rock, but it makes no reference to grunge, and the song that is widely credited for boosting grunge into mainstream popularity (Nirvana's "Smells Like Teen Spirit") was released after the novel's publication.

+In 2026 Production Companies Dark Slope and No Equal Entertainment acquired the rights to develop Generation X as a television series.
+Development has begun while the Producers seek out a unique take.
+Douglas Coupland is quoted as saying “In three and a half decades Gen X has become something eternal, and this still surprises me.
+I do think J.B. and team Dark Slope can create a project that is equally as timeless."